unisonweb/unison/development.markdown

 * `stack exec transcripts` runs the transcripts-related integration tests, found in `unison-src/transcripts`.
 You can add more tests to this directory.
 * `stack exec transcripts -- prefix-of-filename` runs only transcript tests with a matching filename prefix.
-* `stack exec integration-tests` runs the additional integration tests for cli.
+* `stack exec cli-integration-tests` runs the additional integration tests for cli.
 These tests are not triggered by `tests` or `transcripts`.
 * `stack exec unison -- transcript unison-src/transcripts-round-trip/main.md` runs the pretty-printing round trip tests
 * `stack exec unison -- transcript unison-src/transcripts-manual/benchmarks.md` runs the benchmark suite.
 Output goes in unison-src/transcripts-manual/benchmarks/output.txt.